GolinkTool/Golink/Example/README.md

 ## Overview

-We demonstrated how to reproduce GoLink with a simple example.
+We demonstrate how to reproduce GoLink with a simple example.
 This directory includes two baseline approaches.
-To make reproduction easier, we have used Docker for the setup.
-Please navigate to the respective directories and follow the reproduction approaches for each.
+To simplify reproduction, we provide a Docker-based setup.
+Please navigate to the respective directories and refer to the README files for further instructions.

 ## Prerequisites